carpentries-incubator/tei-xml/_episodes/01-introduction.md

 ## Downloadable and linkable metadata
 FIXME: UPDATE THIS LINE TO EXPLAIN MDC.
-This is the reason TEI is the mainstay of MDC – the **metadata is downloadable** so that people can take it away and work with it.
+This is the reason TEI is the mainstay of [Manchester Digital Collections](https://www.digitalcollections.manchester.ac.uk) – the **metadata is downloadable** so that people can take it away and work with it.

 You can also **link together subject/authority fields** very easily – for example look at the way that name and place authority files have hyperlinks to show how different items in the collection relate to eachother.
 This is purely through the use of TEI (as an XML language) which enables linked data.